20hub/portfolio-optimization/README.md

 # 2.Framework
 The baseline framework is implemented using the concept

-1. Modern Portfolio Theory.
+1.Modern Portfolio Theory.

 2.The Reinforcement Learning framework is implemented using two machine learning methods: Convolutional Neural Network (CNN) and Long Short Term Memory (LSTM).

 # 3.Set a Reinforcement Learning Environment
 We propose a code file [RL Environment](code/RLEnvironment.ipynb) to set reinforcement learning trading environment.

 The main factors are listed below:

-PortfolioValue: value of the finance portfolio
+- PortfolioValue: value of the finance portfolio
-TransCost: Transaction cost that has to be paid by the agent to execute the action
+- TransCost: Transaction cost that has to be paid by the agent to execute the action
-ReturnRate: Percentage change in portfolio value
+- ReturnRate: Percentage change in portfolio value
-WindowSize: Number of trading periods to be considered
+- WindowSize: Number of trading periods to be considered
-SplitSize: % of data to be used for training dataset, rest will be used for test dataset
+- SplitSize: % of data to be used for training dataset, rest will be used for test dataset